-Living Independently for Today and Tomorrow

-Montana Independent Living Project, Inc. dba Ability Montana

-North Central Independent Living Services, Inc.

-Summit Independent Living Center, Inc.
+- Living Independently for Today and Tomorrow (LIFFT) - Montana Independent Living Project dba Ability Montana - North Central Independent Living Services (NCILS) - Summit Independent Living Center (Summit)

-6.4.A
+6.4 Authorizations

+6.4.a.
 The SILC is authorized to submit the SPIL to the Independent Living Administration, Administration for Community Living.

-Yes
+Yes (Yes/No)

-6.4.B
+- 6.4.b.
 The SILC and CILs may legally carryout each provision of the SPIL.

-Yes
+Yes - 6.4.c.
 State/DSE operation and administration of the program is authorized by the SPIL.
 Yes